 Then, on low speed, add the baking soda, salt, and flour to the mixture, one cup at a time.
 Continue mixing at low speed for 2 minutes.
 Then, turn to medium speed and mix for 30 seconds.

-Add white chocolate chips and dried raspberries and mix on low for 15 seconds or stir in by hand.
+Add the chips and dried raspberries and mix on low for 15 seconds or stir in by hand.

-Shape the cookies.
-Use a medium-sized scoop to scoop dough onto cookie sheets, spacing 2″ apart.
+- Roll into a ball.
+Use a medium-sized scoop to scoop dough onto sheets, spacing 2″ apart.

-Bake the cookies.
+- Bake.
 Bake for 10-12 minutes.
-Remove from the oven soon as the edges of the cookies look slightly dry and they are turning very lightly golden on top.
+Remove from the oven as soon as the edges look slightly dry and they are turning very lightly golden on top.

 Store the cookies in an airtight container at room temperature for up to 4 days.
 To store them longer, wrap them in plastic wrap.
 Then, store them in a plastic zipper bag.

-You can also freeze cookies for up to 3 months.
+You can also freeze them for up to 3 months.
 Thaw overnight in the refrigerator, then bring to room temperature before serving.

 To bake, place the frozen dough balls on a baking sheet and bake as directed, adding an extra minute or two to the baking time.